3541/liba3/README.md

 ## Features
 - Simple and lightweight — <2 kLOC.
 Less, without the optional `a3_hash` component.
 - Type-generic data structures — (ab)uses preprocessor macros to imitate C++ templates.
-- C++ friendly.
-All headers are compatible, and convenient C++ wrappers are provided where appropriate (C++ is not required, however).
+- C++ friendly — All headers are compatible, and convenient C++ wrappers are provided where appropriate (C++ is not required, however).

 ## Building and Usage